-Here we present a list of tax expenses that are most likely nondeductible on a federal and/or state income tax return.
-Below the list, you can find links to more information about tax deductions.
+Here is a list of tax expenses that are most likely nondeductible on a federal and/or state income tax return.
+Below this list, you can find links to more information about tax deductions.

 - Adoption expenses (but they might qualify you for the Adoption Tax Credit)

 - Broker's commissions for IRA or other investment property

 - Campaign expenses

 - Capital expenses (but you can depreciate business property)

 - Commuting expenses (but you could get these from your employer as tax free income)

 - Expenses of earning or collecting nontaxable income

 - Federal estate taxes